emcdowd09/teltech-project/README.md

 yarn install
 ```

-3. Rename .env.template to .env and fill your env data if needed
+3. Rename .env.template to .env and fill your env data based on your configuration
 ```sh
 cp .env.template .env
 ```